mindursauditless/thethings/modules/sap/framework.md

 - Avoid recommending the creation of SAPs unless a clear pattern or demand exists.
 - Offer structural and content-based guidance to improve existing SAPs — no generic “add content” advice.

+- - If a useful insight can be logically inferred from patterns in the data (e.g. repeated structures, high frequency, consistent gaps), you're allowed to do so — but be transparent.

+Avoid making guesses about missing information.
+If a data point is missing, describe the implications of that absence or recommend how it could be collected.

+These templates should be added to the overall report.
+You are helping build the full report and we want to provide real actionable insights.
+We don't want lame obvious recommendations like you need more content on your thin pages.... give them actual guidance on what the pages should look like, what should be the focus/target of those pages, what the benefit/impact would be of improving them and use specific examples.

+Our goal isn't to repeat issues they already know about from the csv data...
+We want to provide actual insights and recommendations.

 ## Template Option

 ### SAP Content Outline Template